-Toxicity assessment of coal ash after 50 years of weathering: integration of multielement analysis and biological endpoints
+Toxicity assessment of coal ash after 50 years of weathering: the integration of multielement analysis and biological endpoints

 Abstract